MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 All companies in the European Union (EU) must report their trade with other EU countries/regions.
 Companies must report the movement of goods to the statistics authorities in their country/region every month, and the report must be delivered to the tax authorities.
 Intrastat is the system that's used to collect trade statistics about goods within these countries/regions.
 Use the Intrastat report to complete periodic Intrastat reporting by collecting, recording, and reporting the trade of goods according to local legislation.

 Intrastat reporting is based on basic EU regulations that apply to all countries/regions.
 However, there are differences within the individual countries/regions.
-Each country has its rules about what and how to report.
+Each country/region has its rules about what and how to report.

 > [!NOTE]
 > Intrastat information doesn't apply to the movement of services between countries/regions.
 Instead, the information applies only to goods such as items and fixed assets.
 If your government requires you to register the movement of services between countries/regions, use the **Service Declaration** feature.